 “Across all these analyses, it is clear that a minority of skills represents the most significant prerequisites for other skills.”

-For Renaissance customers, focus skills are clearly identified in Renaissance Star® reports and dashboards.
+For Renaissance customers, focus skills are clearly identified in reports and dashboards in Renaissance Star Assessments®.
 This information is helpful to teachers as they attempt to prioritize their efforts with students.
 For customers without access to Star solutions, Lemov, Woolway, and Yezzi (2012) suggest that when in doubt, we can “consider harnessing the wisdom of crowds” by “[assembling] a group of relatively informed people and [asking] them to name the top five.
 Using the top five cited ideas as your answer won’t be perfect, but it will be darned good.”

 We believe a knowledge of focus skills is invaluable as teachers prioritize their efforts.
-Register now for our free webinar on Thursday, January 19, 2017, as we dive into learning progressions, focus skills, and variances between standards sets.
+Check out our on-demand webinar as we dive into learning progressions, focus skills, and variances between standards sets.

 How familiar are you with focus skills?
-Will you be attending our live webinar next week?
 Let us know in the comments!

 Gene Kerns, EdD, is a third-generation educator with teaching experience from elementary through the university level, in addition to his K–12 administrative experience.
 As Vice President and Chief Academic Officer at Renaissance, Dr. Kerns advises educators in both the US and the UK about academic trends and opportunities.
 Previously, he served as the Supervisor of Academic Services for the Milford School District in Milford, Delaware.
 He has bachelor’s and master’s degrees from Longwood College in Virginia and a doctor of education degree from the University of Delaware.
 His first publication, Informative Assessment: When It’s Not About a Grade, focused on using routine, reflective, and rigorous informative assessments to inform and improve teaching practices and student learning.